Shubham5250/offline_sync/example/README.md

-# Offline Sync Example
+# Flutter Offline Sync Example

-This example demonstrates how to use the `offline_sync` package in a Flutter app.
+This example demonstrates how to use the `flutter_offline_sync` package in a Flutter app.

 ## What this example shows